-For the past 14 years, the University of Washington Tacoma has hosted, in partnership with the Black Student Union, the MLK Jr. Unity Breakfast.
+For the past 14 years, the University of Washington Tacoma Black Student Union has hosted the Martin Luther King Jr. Unity Breakfast.
 A celebration that in part celebrates the contributions offered and inspired by by Dr. King and in part as an opportunity to bring UW Tacoma students, faculty, staff and our surrounding communities together around a common goal of unity, hope, honor and celebration of the common effort toward freedom, equity and justice.

 This University, like most other organizations of its kind, is currently operating virtually with limited in-person interactions, due to Covid-19 restrictions.
 This will continue through the Winter quarter, which includes the Martin Luther King Jr. holiday.
 For this reason, we have made the difficult decision to cancel he 2021 program to honor safety protocols as defined and mandated by the Covid-19 pandemic.
 This decision wasn't made lightly and while disappointing is the decision we made with with the safety of our communities in mind.